AlexanderHott/cosi-167-zone-map/README.md

 # Questions

-- [ ] are range query bounds inclusive or exclusive?
+- [x] are range query bounds inclusive or exclusive?
+  - either are fine as long as it is documented

 ## About